NaluKit/nalu/README.md

 # Nalu
-Please use the mvp4g Gitter room for communication.
+Please use the mvp4g Gitter room.

 ## Installation
 To run the examples: